FactorioCalc/FactorioCalc/docs/guide.rst

 -----------

-For a simple mod that only adds recipes or makes very simple changes, you can load the configution like you would in the previous section by calling `setGameConfig` with ``'custom'`` as the first paramater.
+For a simple mod that only adds recipes or makes very simple changes, you can load the configuration like you would in the previous section by calling `setGameConfig` with ``'custom'`` as the first parameter.

 Overhaul mods will take a little more work.
-For basic support you can just call `setGameConfig` with the ``'mod'`` as the first paramater.
+For basic support you can just call `setGameConfig` with the ``'mod'`` as the first parameter.
 Unlike ``'custom'`` this assumes nothing about the games configuration: the `presets` package will be empty, `produce` is unlikely to work for recipes with multiple outputs, and although it will be able to derive recipes for rocket launch products the names will be mangled.

-Currently FactorioCalc has bulitin support for "Space Exploitation", "Krastorio 2" and "SEK2" (Space Exploration + Krastorio 2).
+Currently FactorioCalc has builtin support for "Space Exploitation", "Krastorio 2" and "SEK2" (Space Exploration + Krastorio 2).
 A recipe file is not provided, however, as any provided is likely to out of date and will not match your exact configuration.
-To enable support use the name as first paramater to `setGameConfig`.
+To enable support use the name as first parameter to `setGameConfig`.
 For additional information see the `mods` module.

 Adding Additional Mods